Do Professional Chefs Use Cast Iron Cookware?

 The handle also contains a stainless steel coiled spring that prevents heat from dispersing to the handle.

-The thick walls and base allow for better heat retention and dispersion while the patented octagonal design makes it easy to pour food from the pan.
+The thick walls and base allow for better heat retention and dispersion, while the patented octagonal design makes pouring food from the pan easy.

 Read more about the awesome Finex brand in my review of the 5-quart Dutch oven.